-The completion of the Follow-On Offering will probably result in Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, which will in turn result in the vesting of 4,853,164, or 50%, of the unvested partnership units.
-In the event that we successfully complete the Follow-On Offering but Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, continue to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, our Equity Committee nonetheless intends to accelerate the vesting of these 4,853,164 unvested partnership units and the 1,039,505 unvested RSUs issued in conjunction with the IPO.
+The completion of the Follow-On Offering resulted in Messrs.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, which in turn resulted in the vesting of 4,853,164, or 50%, of the unvested Evercore LP partnership units.

-If these partnership units were to vest upon completion of the Follow-On Offering these units will be charged to expense based on the grant date fair value of the Evercore LP partnership units, which is the IPO price of the Class A common stock of \$21.00 per share.
-Accordingly, at the completion of the Follow-On Offering we will record a non-cash equity-based compensation charge associated with the vesting of these unvested partnership units of \$101.9 million.
+These Evercore LP partnership units were charged to expense based on the grant date fair value of the Evercore LP partnership units, which is the IPO price of the Class A common stock of \$21.00 per share.
+Accordingly, at the completion of the Follow-On Offering on May 23, 2007 we recorded a non-cash equity-based compensation charge associated with the vesting of these unvested Evercore LP partnership units of \$101.9 million.

-Following the completion of the Follow-On Offering, if all of the remaining unvested partnership units were to vest at some point in the future, based upon the IPO price of the Class A common stock of \$21.00 per share, the total amount of compensation expense that we will record in connection with the vesting of these unvested partnership units would be \$101.9 million.
+Following the completion of the Follow-On Offering, if all of the remaining unvested Evercore LP partnership units were to vest at some point in the future, based upon the IPO price of the Class A common stock of \$21.00 per share, the total amount of compensation expense that we will record in connection with the vesting of these unvested Evercore LP partnership units would be \$101.9 million.

-The unvested partnership units are not reflected as outstanding for purposes of calculating the minority interest for the economic interest in Evercore LP held by the limited partners.
-As a result, vesting of these unvested partnership units significantly increases minority interest and reduces our net income and net income per share.
+The unvested Evercore LP partnership units are not reflected as outstanding for purposes of calculating the minority interest for the economic interest in Evercore LP held by the limited partners.
+As a result, vesting of these unvested Evercore LP partnership units significantly increases minority interest and reduces our net income and net income per share.